apache/echarts-doc/en/option/series/funnel.md

 <ExampleUIControlNumber default="0" step="1" />

 The specified minimum value.
+Invalid if dynamicHeight is `true`.

 ## max(number) = 100

 <ExampleUIControlNumber default="100" step="1" />

 The specified maximum value.
+Invalid if dynamicHeight is `true`.

 ## minSize(number|string) = '0%'

 <ExampleUIControlPercent default="0%" />

 The mapped width from minimum data value [min](~series-funnel.min).
+Invalid if dynamicHeight is `true`.

 It can be absolute pixel and also the percentage of [layout width](~series-funnel.width).
 If you don't want the graph of minimum value to be a triangle, you can set up this property larger than 0.